You thought decluttering your home & life would solve all of your problems, but you still feel sad after decluttering. What do you do now?

 - Relish in your accomplishment.
 Your cluttered environment was triggering your anxiety, you recognized it, made a plan to declutter, & did it.
 That is something amazing that should not go unnoticed.

 - Split up your anxiety into categories.
-Clutter made you anxious.
+The clutter made you anxious.
 Great!
 You now know that and you worked on it!
 How can you categorize your other anxieties?
 Is it grocery shopping?
 What could you do to work on it?
 Get your groceries delivered, shop with a friend, or pick a slow time to visit the grocery store?
 If you conquered your anxiety with clutter, you can conquer your other anxieties one by one.

 - Declutter once a month.
 If you’re worried everything will become a cluttered mess again, pencil in decluttering once a month.
 Plus, knowing you are actively taking charge by not letting the clutter get like that again, might ease some of your anxiety.